entro314-labs/entrolytics/README.md

 - 🔒 **Privacy-focused** - GDPR compliant, no cookies required, respects Do Not Track
 - 📊 **Real-time analytics** - Live dashboard updates with WebSocket support
-- 🏢 **Team collaboration** - Multi-user support with role-based access control
+- 🏢 **Org collaboration** - Multi-user support with role-based access control
 - 💰 **Revenue tracking** - Built-in e-commerce and conversion tracking
 - 🎯 **Custom events** - Track any user interaction or business metric
 - 🌍 **Geolocation** - Country and region analytics with privacy protection